-[Pursuant to section 204(1) of the Companies Act, 2013 and Rule No.9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]
+For the financial year ended on 31st March 2023 [Pursuant to section 204(1) of the Companies Act, 2013 and rule No.9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]

+To.
+The Members.

-To, The Members, Ludlow Jute & Specialities Limited KCI Plaza, 4th Floor, 23c, Ashutosh Chowdhury Avenue, Kolkata - 700019
+KCI Plaza, 4th Floor,

+23C, A.C.
+Avenue, Kolkata-700019

-I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Ludlow Jute & Specialities Limited. (hereinafter called the company) having (CIN- L65993WB1979PLC032394) .
+I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Ludlow Jute & Specialities Limited. (hereinafter called the company) having (CIN- L65993WB1979PLC032394).
 Secretarial Audit was conducted in a manner that provided me/us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on my verification of the company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the company has, during the audit period covering the financial year ended on March 31, 2022 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the company has, during the audit period covering the financial year ended on March 31, 2023 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2022, according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2023, according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (The Company did not have any Foreign Direct Investment during the financial year): - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India ((Listing Obligations and Disclosure Requirements) Regulations, 2015. (as amended). - (c) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 (Not Applicable to the Company during the Audit Period) - (e) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; (Not Applicable to the Company during the Audit Period) - (f) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not Applicable to the Company during the Audit Period) - (g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and (Not Applicable to the Company during the Audit Period) - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; (Not Applicable to the Company during the Audit Period). - (j) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible and Redeemable Preference Shares) Regulations, 2013; (Not Applicable to the Company during the Audit Period)
+- The Companies Act, 2013 (the Act) and the rules made thereunder; - The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; (The Company did not have any Foreign Direct Investment during the financial year); - The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; (Not applicable during the year under review) - (b) The Securities and Exchange Board of India ((Listing Obligations and Disclosure Requirements) Regulations, 2015. - (c) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not applicable during the year under review) - The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (Not Applicable to the Company during the Audit Period) - The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not Applicable to the Company during the Audit Period) - The Securities and Exchange Board of India (Depository Participant) Regulations, 2018; - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and (Not Applicable to the Company during the Audit Period) - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not Applicable to the Company during the Audit Period). - The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; (Not Applicable to the Company during the Audit Period)

-We further report that having regard to the compliance system prevailing in the Company and as per the representation made by the Management, the following law is applicable specifically to the Company:
+I further report that having regard to the compliance system prevailing in the Company and as per the representation made by the Management, the following law is applicable specifically to the Company: